Fritz Wieninger is considered a pioneer of the “New Vienna” wine movement, combining...

 a sense of modernity and progress with the traditions of the region and of his family, who have been making wine for over 100 years.
 “I try to use the numerous facets of my grape material,” Fritz says.
 “To be able to show the differences in site and vintage and to get the character of the vineyard into the bottle – this is my greatest challenge.”

 Following a warm and dry winter, the Wien region was spared the cold snap and frost damage reported in many other regions during April.
-A moist spring and summer was followed by a period of stable and sunny weather prior to harvest resulting in a good crop of ripe grapes retaining high levels of acidity.
+A humid spring and summer was followed by a period of stable and sunny weather prior to harvest resulting in a good crop of ripe grapes retaining high levels of acidity.

 The wine has complex aromas of citrus fruit, pineapple, yellow blossom and sweet herbs.
 Lively acidity is evident on the elegant palate which has a touch of minerality alongside subtle notes of spice.